-In the Netherlands, a land which has more bikes, white sneakers and leopard print clothing than people, it’s no surprise at all that the ultimate status symbol in not only Amsterdam but the entire country is the cargo bike or bakfiets.
+In the Netherlands, a land with more bikes, white sneakers and leopard print clothing than people, it’s no surprise that one of the ultimate status symbols in Amsterdam and the entire country is the cargo bike or bakfiets.

-To the uninitiated, the cargo bike/bakfiets might look like an open coffin on wheels.
-But in fact, this humble looking monstrosity is a sign of affluence, gentrification and social apartheid as middle-class mummies and daddies buy properties in the ethnically diverse neighbourhoods of Amsterdam and other cities for a knockdown price and pedal their little Jeroen’s and Anouk’s as far away from the minorities with their black schools as possible to drop their kids off at schools whiter than a free Tommy Robinson rally.
+The cargo bike/bakfiets might look like an open coffin on wheels to the uninitiated.
+But in fact, this humble-looking monstrosity is a sign of affluence, gentrification and social apartheid as middle-class mummies and daddies buy properties in the ethnically diverse neighbourhoods of Amsterdam and other cities for a knockdown price and pedal their little Jeroen’s and Anouk’s as far away from the minorities with their black schools as possible to drop their kids off at schools whiter than a free Tommy Robinson rally.
 Echt leuk hoor!

 If you want to impress potential partners, don’t waste your money on a Porsche or Tesla.
-Just pull up outside a bar on your bakfiets, you’ll be fighting admirers off.
+Just pull up outside a bar on your Urban Arrow bakfiets, and you’ll be fighting admirers off.